jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

     sudo apt-get install virtualbox

-or you can download a newer version from [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
+or you can download a newer version from [http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html)

 ### 3. Install and Setup Vagrant

 As seen at [http://samrat.me/blog/2012/05/flask-nginx-gunicornon-a-vagrant-box/](http://samrat.me/blog/2012/05/flask-nginx-gunicornon-a-vagrant-box/)

+First we install the vagrant gem and download a base vagrant box (the VirtualBox) from which we'll build our virtual machine.
+For a list of available boxes, see [http://www.vagrantbox.es/](http://www.vagrantbox.es/)

     sudo gem install vagrant
     vagrant box add base http://files.vagrantup.com/precise32.box

+The next command will create a "Vagrantfile" in your current working directory, so first `cd` to where you want your installation to go.

     vagrant init

+Open the newly created "Vagrantfile" and uncomment the line `config.vm.network :hostonly, "192.168.33.10"` (near or at line 23).
+You may also specify an address of your choosing instead of the default.

+Note if you'd like to use a bridged network connection, uncomment the `config.vm.network :bridged` line instead (near or at line 28)

+See [http://vagrantup.com/v1/docs/config/vm/network.html](http://vagrantup.com/v1/docs/config/vm/network.html) for details on the `config.vm.network` setting.

+Now we can start our guest vagrant box

     vagrant up

 ## NGINX and TileStache on the Guest Vagrant Box

 Now that we have the host machine setup and running our guest Vagrant virtual machine, we can get to setting up TileStache and NGINX.

+### 1.

 **************